Celebrate Cherry Season with These Recipes

 With cherry season coming to an end, it’s time to take advantage of the many health benefits that come along with this fresh, summer fruit.

-Michigan ranks as the number one producer in the nation for Montmorency tart cherries.
-The best thing about these cherries is that they are great for baking, snacks, salads, sandwiches and just about every recipe you could imagine.
+Michigan ranks as top producer in the nation for Montmorency tart cherries.
+In fact, 75 percent of these cherries are grown in Michigan!
+The best thing about this fruit is that they are great for baking, snacks, salads, sandwiches and just about every recipe you could imagine.

 Cherries come with a long list of health benefits.
 They are rich with nutrients to help reduce the risk of cancer including antioxidants, dietary fiber and vitamin C. The melatonin found in tart cherries acts as a natural sleep aid by regulating your internal clock and sleep schedule.
 Cherries also have anti-inflammatory properties that help to reduce arthritis and muscle pain.